 - 2. Order transcripts from www.parchment.com or fill out a transcript request form at your high school and submit your payment to the cashier. - a.
 Your first three official transcripts through the campus are free; additional transcripts cost \$5.00 each. - b.
-Please allow 48 hours for transcripts to be processed. - 3.
+Please allow 48 hours to process transcripts. - 3.
 Submit your application to the college prior to the admission's deadline. - 4.
 Request to have a final transcript sent to the college you plan to attend in May.
 Final transcripts will be mailed by the first week in July.